Ohio Conference Identity

 Mennonite Central Committee (MCC) and Mennonite Disaster Service (MDS) are non-MC USA agencies, and any Mennonite and/or Anabaptist entity can relate with them.

-Ohio Conference congregations continue to have access to the Corinthian Plan health insurance for its members and employees through Everence.
-Everence and Mennonite Health Services (MHS), currently agencies of MC USA, will become partner agencies of MC USA, similar to MCC and MDS, if proposed MC USA Bylaw changes are affirmed by MC USA delegates at the July 2023 Delegate Assembly.
-Any congregation or individual can directly support Mennonite Mission Network (MMN) and/or Mennonite Education Agency (MEA), which are agencies of MC USA.
+OMC congregations continue to have access to the Corinthian Plan health insurance for its members and employees through Everence.
+Everence is a partner agency of MC USA, similar to MCC and MDS.
+Any congregation or individual can directly support Mennonite Mission Network (MMN), the mission agency of MC USA.

-To download a PDF of this Conference identity statement, click here: Ohio Conference Identity – Updated 04-24-23
+To download a PDF of this Conference identity statement, click here: Ohio Conference Identity – Updated 05-18-2026 Ohio Mennonite Conference Identity Statement